rlphwkm/SD2/README.txt

 Everything else hopefully by Friday - styling and tweaks over the weekend

-Home, Reservation, About are all done
+Home, Reservation, About and Contact are all done